 Integration of Digital Health Coaches in a Collaborative Care Team

-Health coaches play an important role on collaborative care teams especially for patients with complex needs.
+Health coaches play an important role in collaborative care teams, especially for patients with complex needs.
 They become particularly important when used as the front line of care using evidence-based practices, health coaches work with patients to co-create a care plan.
 They also help build skills to tackle their emotional and physical conditions and improve their confidence in self-managing their care.
 An example of real-world impact is a health coach using SilverCloud’s evidence-based programs and tools.
 This works exceptionally well to drive down PHQ9 with an average of 65% of patients showing clinically significant improvement.

 Coaches are also an effective tool for creating care capacity in primary care.
 Working with care managers, they can perform weekly caseload reviews to evaluate patient progress and determine if further interventions are warranted.
 This, in turn, improves care efficiency with patients being stepped up or down to appropriate care paths.
 If stepped up to therapy, coaches still can play a critical role in empowering patients to engage in self-management activities between sessions as well as send reminders and provide motivational guidance.